JamesAHo/Readme-Generator/README.md

     This project is to create a a readme generator so that user can have their fixed professional readme file for their projects.
 - Technology used in this project are: Javascript, Object Oriented Programing logic applied.

+# How to start
+run node index.js under Develop folder.
 # Mock Up
    <p align="center">
         <img src="./Develop/Mockup.gif">